pdqnguyen/pdqnguyen.github.io/_posts/2022-01-19-reviews-part-1.md

 #### Top countries in each genre

-The U.S. is still the top produces of albums in most genres, but when it comes to the "melodic" genre tag, which most often is associated with death metal, the Swedes rise to the top.
+The U.S. is still the top producer of albums in most genres, but when it comes to the "melodic" genre tag, which most often is associated with death metal, the Swedes rise to the top.
 The Germans take up an impressively large plurality of speed metal albums.